ghiscoding/Angular-Slickgrid/README.md

 Check out the [Releases](https://github.com/ghiscoding/Angular-Slickgrid/releases) section for all latest News & Releases.

 ## Troubleshooting / Documentation
-The Wiki is where all the documentation and instructions will go, so please consult the [Angular-Slickgrid - Wiki](https://github.com/ghiscoding/Angular-Slickgrid/wiki) before opening any issues.
-The [Wiki - HOWTO](https://github.com/ghiscoding/Angular-Slickgrid/wiki/HOWTO---Step-by-Step) is a great place to start with.
+The [Documentation](https://ghiscoding.gitbook.io/angular-slickgrid/) is powered by GitBook and is where you'll find all the documentation, so please consult the [Angular-Slickgrid - Documentation](https://ghiscoding.gitbook.io/angular-slickgrid/) before opening any issues.
+The [Docs - Quick Start](https://ghiscoding.gitbook.io/angular-slickgrid/getting-started/quick-start) is a great place to start with.
 You can also take a look at the [Demo page](https://ghiscoding.github.io/Angular-Slickgrid), it includes sample for most of the features and it keeps growing (so you might want to consult it whenever a new version comes out).

 For common issues, see the [Troubleshooting Section](#troubleshooting-section) below